← All posts

 If match types decide who you pay for, negative keywords decide who you stop paying for, and that list is one of the most underused tools in the platform.
 Every account accumulates searches that look relevant to an algorithm but are worthless to your business: people hunting for free options, job seekers, students writing papers, and shoppers for a product you do not carry.

-A disciplined negative keyword list quietly recovers budget on a recurring basis.
+A disciplined negative keyword list keeps recovering budget month after month.
 A few patterns worth blocking in almost every account:

 The work is never finished, because the search terms report refills with new ways to waste money.
 Treat the negative list as a living document you review on a schedule, and the savings compound.